 At a Glance

-- Tasks: Join our front office Engineering team to develop scalable financial applications.
+- Tasks: Join our front office Engineering team to develop scalable applications and enhance existing systems.

-- Company: Be part of a highly profitable fund known for its success in the finance industry.
+- Company: Be part of a highly profitable fund known for its success in the financial sector.

-- Qualifications: Experience in financial services application development and OOP programming is essential.
+- Qualifications: Experience in financial services application development and knowledge of OOP programming is essential.

 - Other info: Background in asset classes like interest rates or credit is a plus.